KristofferStrube/OurCocktails/README.md

 ## Tech
 This is also a place where I would like to explore what user interactions Blazor WebApps can enable.

-- Framework: .NET Blazor WebApp (primarily using interactive WebAssembly and stream rendering.)
+- Framework: .NET Blazor WebApp
 - DB: SQLite
 - ORM: EF Core
-- Hosting: Azure